ACCUPLACER Accommodation Requests

 If you are requesting accommodations, your request must be reviewed and approved by CCRI’s Disability Services for Students office before your test can be scheduled.

 It is helpful to review the format and content of the ACCUPLACER test before making your accommodation request.
 Please review information about the test content and format below.
-Please note that that the only timed section of the ACCUPLACER test is the written essay section.
+Please note that the only timed section of the ACCUPLACER test is the written essay section.

 Type of Test